-- 3) Blanket PO's Not allowed as of 1/1/18.
-Blankets do not work in Cayenta as intended.
-If this changes, we will let you know. - 4) Regular PO's (PREFERRED).
+- 3) Blanket PO's Not allowed. - 4) Regular PO's (PREFERRED).
 PR's go through the MLA process and get turned into regular PO's. - 5) Reverse Regular PO A regular PO with the quantity set as the dollar amount and the dollar amount set as "ONE", therefore they are reversed.
 Partial receiving against the PO may be done as invoices are received throughout the year and your PO will show a remaining balance.
 MLA is only done once.
 Funds are encumbered upon PO creation. - 6) Do not use a PO when it makes more sense to use a PCard.